openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

      the output of the encryption procedure described in
      {{ecc-kyber-encryption}}.

-Note that unlike ECDH, no checksum or padding are appended to the session key before key wrapping.
-Further note that unlike most public-key algorithms, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
+Note that unlike most public-key algorithms, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
 Instead, it is prepended to the encrypted session key in plaintext.
+In this case, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).

 ### Key Material Packets {#kyber-ecc-key}